facebook/fresco/docs/02-using-image-pipeline.md

 #### Skipping the decode

-If you don't want to decode the image, but want to keep it in its original compressed format, just use `fetchEncodedImage` instead:
+If you don't want to decode the image, but want to get the image bytes in their original compressed format, just use `fetchEncodedImage` instead:

 ```java
 DataSource<CloseableReference<PooledByteBuffer>>